What's new or changed in Dynamics 365 for Operations platform update 6 (April 2017)

 Document management – Attachment storage cleanup

 When Dynamics AX 7.0 was released, the database storage for attachments was deprecated; however, some platform functionality remained that needed to be migrated.
 In Dynamics 365 for Operations platform update 6, the last remaining platform usage was removed and a migration button was added to the Document Management Parameters form.
 The migration button can be used to clean up any files that might remain in the database after an upgrade.
 The migration will migrate any attachments stored in the database to Blob storage.
-For more information, see Upgrade to the latest platform update.
+For more information, see Apply the latest platform update to environments.

 Number sequence scope extensibility

 You can now extend the number sequence scope through extensions.
 The scope of a number sequence defines which organization uses the number sequence.
 The scope can be combined with fiscal calendar periods to create even more specific number sequences.
-For more information, see Extend the number sequence scope.
+For more information, see Extend the scope of number sequences.

 Added the ability to set workspace visibility for different user groups.